south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 It is suggested you add data validation where you can to restrict values users can put in.
 To do that select the cells, choose Data->Data validation, and enter the restriction.
 There are examples below.

 There must be 5 sheets named Fixtures, Flags, Deductions, Teams, and Divisions.
-There are 2 optional sheets, Remarks and Division Order.
+There is also an optional sheet for Division Order.

 The Teams and Divisions sheets are only needed to set up the season.
 These sheets can be hidden during the season, and only unhidden when you need to do any changes.
 Therefore, if you copy over the sheet from the previous year as your starting point make sure to unhide these sheets so you can work on them (use the All Sheets menu, which is the 3 lines icon in the bottom left by the sheet names - hidden sheets will be greyed out, select to unhide).